Change Your Career Path, Change Your Life: Inspiring Stories for National Career Transition Day

-Career transitions are becoming increasingly common today, driven by a desire to find meaning in one’s work, take on new challenges, or improve one’s work-life balance.
+Career transitions are becoming an increasingly common reality today, driven by the desire to find meaning in one’s work, take on new challenges, or improve one’s work-life balance.

 National Career Change Day is the perfect opportunity to shine a spotlight on those who have dared to chart a new course for themselves.